 The key features to look for when purchasing box files......

 Material- As mentioned above box files have historically been made from a high quality strong board and covered with paper.
 This type of file is still available and is the most popular mainly due to the lower prices of this style.
-The main alternative is made from tough, rigid polypropylene which provides excellent durability.
+The main alternative is a plastic box file made from tough, rigid polypropylene which provides excellent durability.
 Some manufacturers also produce a box file made of rigid board that is covered in a laminated material rather than paper.
 This provides a little extra durability and the laminated material is less likely to rip or become easily marked.

 Size - The main sizes available are A4 and Foolscap with the latter being a little large and therefore being able to hold A4 size square cut folders and document wallets.

 Capacity - This is measured by the spine of the box file in millimetres (mm).
-Standard box files have a 75mm spine and the larger files have an 80mm spine.
+Standard cheap box files have a 75mm spine and the larger files have an 80mm spine.
 There are also a large number of smaller box files with spines from 30mm to 50mm.

 Identification - Most box files will have an identification label on the spine of the file which can be used to detail the contents.
 Some files also have a handy index page on the front inside cover.

 Contents Holding – Here we are looking at how the paper or other contents are held in place when the file is closed and not in use.
-Many box files have a clip or catch at one end that secures the documents in place.
+Many cheap box files have a clip or catch at one end that secures the documents in place.
 A new innovation, especially in plastic box files, is a twin interior spring that secures both ends of the paper held inside.
 This helps prevent the paper curling or becoming loose when the box file is being moved.